gregcope/piboatmon/README.md

 No as this is connected directly to the PI 5V - 12V would really upset it
 * **Can it run a relay, to say run a bilge pump?**
 Not in this version, but this should be easy to parse an SMS and put a relay on for X amount of time.
+* **Not getting SMS messages**
+Do you have SMS credit?
+Is the modem unlocked to your network, is it is workign?
+* **GPS criteria** We need a GPS with a RTC Battery to enable fast fixes, otherwise it take most GPS units over a minute to fix... which is too long
+* **GPS Accuracy** Do you have an external SMA antenna fitted, does it have a good view of the sky?
+Otherwise GPS accuracy is likely to be poor

 ## Referances / Notes